OmniBrew/sw5e-data/data/species/aleena.md

 age: >-
   Aleena reach adulthood in their late teens and live to be about 80.
 languageColor: >-
   You can speak, read, and write Galactic Basic and Aleena.
-Aleena is characterized by its use of short syllables and energetic movements to convey urgency and emotion.
 skinColor: Blue, gray, purple, tan
 hairColor: None
 eyeColor: Blue